gzodataserver/iotpe.js/README.md

 --------------

 Messages sent to the server are passed to the business logic.
-A JavaScript script can be created for each topic, e.g. `/3ea8f06baf64/mytopic` translates to the script `3ea8f06baf64_mytopic.js`.
+A JavaScript script can be created for each topic, e.g. `/3ea8f06baf64/run/myscript` will run the script named `myscript` in the database.
+IT is also possible to run scripts stored in files like this: `/3ea8f06baf64/runfile/myscript` .
 The scripts runs in a NodeJS process.
 All scripts are sandboxed using the NodeJS `vm` module.
-The scripts has access to the MySQL account of the account and can also publish mqtt messages.
+The scripts have access to the MySQL account of the account and can also publish mqtt messages.